brillout/wildcard-api/docs/intro.template.md

 REST and GraphQL are great tools to enable an ecosystem of third-party applications built on top of your data.
-That's because with REST and GraphQL you create a generic API:
+With REST and GraphQL you create a generic API:
 An API that aims to be able to fulfill a maximum number of data requirements, allowing all kinds of third-party applications to be built.